TV and FM DX: Tropospheric propagation

 Tropospheric propagation refers to the way radio signals travel through the lowest layer of the Earth's atmosphere, the troposphere, at altitudes up to about to 17 km (11 miles).
 Weather conditions in the lower atmosphere can produce radio propagation over greater ranges than normal.
 If a temperature inversion occurs, with upper air warmer than lower air, VHF and UHF radio waves can be refracted over the Earth's surface instead of following a straight-line path into space or into the ground.
 Such "tropospheric ducting" can carry signals for 800 km (500 miles) or more, far beyond usual range.

-F2 propagation (F2-skip)
+F2 propagation

 The F2 layer is found about 200 miles (320 km) above the Earth's surface and can reflect radio waves back toward the Earth.
 When the layer is particularly strong during periods of high sunspot activity, FM and TV reception can take place over 2000 miles (3000 km) or more, as the signal effectively "bounces" off the high atmospheric layer.